askmike/gekko/docs/internals/plugins.md

 ## What kind of events can I listen to?

+- `tick`: Most of the time Gekko is idling, however once in a while (around minutly) Gekko will get fetch new data and start propogating.
+This process starts by this event and you can use it as an interval hook.
+- `trades`: Everytime Gekko refetched an exchange trade data and it has *new* trades.
 - `trade`: Everytime Gekko refetched an exchange trade data and it has new trades, it will propogate the most recent one.
-- `candle`: Everytime Gekko calculated a new candle (as defined by the candleSize), it is propogated here.
+- `candles`: Everytime Gekko calculated new 1 min candles, they are propogated here.
-- `small candle`: Everytime Gekko calculated a new small candle (always 1 minute size candles), it is propogated here.
+- `candle`: Everytime Gekko calculated new candles, the most recent one is propogated here.
 - `advice`: Everytime an implemented trading method suggests you change your position.

 ## Implementing a new plugin

+**TODO: update**

 If you want to add your own plugin you need to expose a constructor function inside `plugins/[slugname of plugin].js`.
 The object needs methods based on which event you want